 Learn how to make fabric bows in under 10 minutes!
 Do you want to decorate your latest project with cute DIY fabric bows?
-A fabric bow is perfect for adding to clothing, hair clips and small sewing projects and if you make enough of them, you may even make a dent in your scrap fabric baskets!
+A fabric bow is perfect for adding to clothing, hair clips, and small sewing projects, and if you learn how to make a bow, you may even make a dent in your scrap fabric baskets!

 DIY Fabric Bows Supplies

 - Sewing Supplies - Hand sewing needles and strong thread.
 I like to use upholstery thread or polyester-strengthened thread.
 You will also need scissors and a ruler.

-How to Make Fabric Bows - DIY Fabric Bows
+How to Make Fabric Bows - Step by Step Instructions

 Step 1 - Cut the Pieces